Sports Calendar

 Yukon Quest "Dawg Gone Canoe Race."
 (7/16/00) (907) 452-7954

-World Eskimo-Indian Olympics (7/18-21/07).
+World Eskimo-Indian Olympics (7/15-18/09).
 Natives from Alaska, Pacific Northwest & Canada gather to compete in traditional athletic competitions, games and dances.
-Go here for the 2006 schedule.
+Go here for more information.
 In 2005, the Olympics opened at 6 p.m. with the Race of the Torch, a 5-kilometer road race.
 Male and female winners earn the honor of lighting the WEIO torch.
 There are events scheduled all day Wednesday through Saturday, free to the public.
 There is a charge for evening events, which includes a potlatch.
 Traditional Native dancers perform throughout the games and each night.
-In 2006 the location is the Carlson Center.
-Phone: (907) 452-6646 e-mail: weio@weio.org
+The location is the Carlson Center.
+Phone: (907) 452-6646 email: weio@weio.org

 This is a major event, reserve rooms early if you plan to be in Fairbanks this week.
 (907) 452-6646.